idamanukyan/soundcloud/README.md

-#Project Description:
+Project Description:

+This project focuses on testing various functionalities of the SoundCloud web application.
+It utilizes Selenium WebDriver and Java to automate test scenarios that cover different aspects of the application.
+The following functionalities are tested:

+Search Functionality: Automated tests are performed to validate the search functionality of SoundCloud.
+This includes submitting search queries and verifying the correctness of search results.

+Filtering Search Results: Test cases are executed to verify the effectiveness of filtering search results based on different criteria such as tags, genres, or other parameters.

+Track Playback: Automated tests are conducted to ensure the smooth playback of tracks.
+This includes initiating track playback, verifying the presence of player controls, and validating the pause functionality.

-This project is a test automation framework for a web application.
-It utilizes Selenium WebDriver and Java to automate various test scenarios on the application.
-The framework follows a Page Object Model (POM) design pattern to enhance the maintainability and reusability of the test code.
-It includes test classes that cover different functionalities of the application, such as searching for songs, filtering search results, and playing tracks.
-The framework also includes a base test class that provides common setup and teardown methods for initializing and closing the WebDriver instance.
-With this test automation framework, you can easily execute automated tests to validate the functionality and user experience of the web application.
+The framework follows the Page Object Model (POM) design pattern to improve test code maintainability and reusability.
+Test classes are provided to cover different functionalities, and a base test class is included for easy setup and teardown of the WebDriver instance.